MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 Body for POST-method
 The new Webp- or JPG-file has to be provided in the body as binary string.
 Checks in mime-type and size are done to prevent the user from uploading wrong data.

+New Parameter for the POST-request
+Add '?changemime=true to the http request and update the file with one that does have another mime-type.

 2.2 extmedialib/v1/update_meta/(?P<id>[\d]+)
 Function to update metadata of images.
 Only integer values will be accepted for the id.